Rex Tillerson, Pick for Secretary of State, Breaks with Trump on Key Issues

 Tillerson urged more pressure on North Korea and expressed skepticism about China’s willingness to help pressure Pyongyang to denuclearize.
 We should “not get overly optimistic as to how far they’ll go,” he said.
 That view contrasts with Donald Trump’s notion that “China should solve that problem for us.”

 Tillerson also broke with the president-elect on climate change, which Trump has called a “hoax” carried out by the Chinese.
 Tillerson told senators that “the risk of climate change does exist and the consequences could be serious enough that actions should be taken.”
 While he said the United States should “have a seat at the table” in international climate negotiations, he stopped short of endorsing — as Exxon has — the Paris climate pact aimed at curbing greenhouse gas emissions.
+Later on in the hearing, however, he noted that climate science is “not conclusive.”

 During his run for the White House, Trump routinely criticized recent U.S. military interventions in Iraq, Libya and Syria.
 In his prepared testimony, Tillerson echoed that view, but also made clear he believed in a strong U.S. presence around the world.